In this tutorial we will discuss the steps that need to be taken in order to create a electrical device layout for fixed-tilt systems.

 Electrical device layout

-To create electrical device layout:
+To create a electrical device layout:

-- Select preferred PV area(s)
+- Select the preferred PV area(s)

-- Select System type
+- Select the System type

-- Define Configuration
+- Define the Configuration

-- Select device Placement type
+- Select the device Placement type

 Most of the system types are self-explanatory - selection of the system type will prompt PVcase to use selected devices for placement.
 However, harness (Y connector) system type works a bit differently.